-Use this time in Lent to shore up your own foundation.
+Use whatever time you can wisely to shore up your own foundation.
 Is it more sand or rock?
-Go to Jesus in prayer, whether in set prayers you know or just in your own words (whenever you can make time during the day); or in meditative reflection on scripture.
+Go to Jesus in prayer, whether in set prayers you know or just in your own words (whenever you can make time during the day); or, perhaps, in meditative reflection on scripture.

 Strive as best you can to keep our Lord’s commandments, and above all, to love Him as he once said “with your whole heart, your whole soul, and your whole mind” (Matt 22:37), and to “love your neighbor as yourself” (Matt 22:39).

 Pray the Rosary daily if possible, but with some regularity if not.
-The Blessed Virgin Mary has many graces she’s like to give you and, as His mother, she is a uniquely powerful intercessor with her divine Son.
+The Blessed Virgin Mary has many graces she’d like to give you and, as His mother, she is a uniquely powerful intercessor with her Divine Son.

-And above all, put on Christ!
-Let Him work within you so you can reflect His Spirit as fully as possible to those around you.
+And this above all, regarding Christ, let Him work within you so you can reflect His Spirit as fully as possible to those around you.
 Our Lord told us we would all have crosses to carry in this life as the price of admission to the Paradise of Eternal Life with Him (and with each other as we were meant to be, God Willing!) in heaven (Luke 9:23).
-Let Him help you carry your crosses so you can better assist others in carrying theirs!
+Let Jesus help you carry your crosses so you can better assist others in carrying theirs!

 Our first Pope vigorously proffered total love and loyalty to Jesus then.
 Peter was certain he’d never turn away from our Lord!
 Indeed, you may recall that he even pulled out his sword to attack one of the people seeking to arrest Jesus soon after His Agony in the Garden (Matt 26:51).